-Covered charges
+Covered Charges

-After you have met the deductible, the MetLife PDP reimburses covered charges for out-of-network dentists at a percentage of maximum allowed amount (MAA) charges.
-The MetLife PDP determines MAA based on the amounts charged for a specific service by most dentists in the same geographic area.
+After you have met the deductible, the MetLife PDP reimburses covered charges for out-of-network dentists at a percentage of the maximum allowed amount (MAA) charges.
+The MetLife PDP determines the MAA based on the amounts charged for a specific service by most dentists in the same geographic area.
 For network charges, the reimbursement is based on a percentage of the fees negotiated with the network dentists.

 A dental charge is incurred on the date the service is performed or the supply is furnished.
 However, there are times when one overall charge is made for all or part of a course of treatment.
-In this case, the "preparation date" is considered the date the charge is incurred.
+In this case, the "completion date" is considered the date the charge is incurred.
 The claim will be paid in a lump sum (excluding orthodontia).
-For example, the preparation date is considered for:
+For example, the completion date is considered for:

-- > Root canal therapy as the date the pulp chamber was opened; - > A crown as the date the tooth was prepared for the crown; - > Partial and complete dentures as the date the impressions were taken; and - > Fixed bridgework as the date the abutment teeth were prepared for the bridge.
+- > Root canal therapy as the date the pulp chamber was closed; - > A crown as the date the tooth was completed for the crown; - > Partial and complete dentures as the date of completion; and - > Fixed bridgework as the date the abutment teeth were completed for the bridge.